Harrow County: Tales from Harrow County

 On September 10, 2019, Dark Horse Comics announced the spinoff series Tales from Harrow County (not to be confused with the Tales of Harrow County short stories).
 The series was initially announced as a way to tell stories with different main characters from many different time periods of Harrow County.
 Misfit City artist Naomi Franquiz drew the first miniseries, Death's Choir, with Bernice as the protagonist.
 Emily Schnall later joined the Tales from Harrow County team for the second arc.

 Trade paperbacks

 The trade paperback collections of Harrow County generally come out around four to five months after the final issue of the arc being collected.

 Library editions

 After Harrow County finished, Dark Horse Comics announced that the series would be recollected in library editions.
 These hardcover volumes print the comics at a larger size and collect all the special features from both the original issues and the trade paperback collections.

 Omnibus editions

 In 2020, Harrow County was recollected in paperback omnibus editions.
 These editions do not include any special material.

+Complete collection

+In 2024, the original run of Harrow County was collected in a single oversized hardcover volume along with all the special features from previous collections and a gallery of the library covers.
+Tyler Crook designed a new cover and slipcase for the collection, which was made to look like the drawer in which Emmy hides the tattered skin in Harrow County #2.